DeveloperAlly/Hashnode-Blogs/clden73ta000f08judlerd65d.md

 Wooo onto the pretty part... and also the glue that holds it all together here :)

 To build the front end, I'm using NextJS and Typescript.
 Though, to be honest - I'm not taking advantage of any of NextJS's SSR (server-side rendering) features and I don't even use their page routing (since it's a single-page Dapp), so you could really just go with a vanilla React set up (or any framework of your choice of course!).

-As for the typescript... well, I built this in a bit of a rush and have to admit this is not a very good example of Typescript.
+As for the typescript... well, I built this in a bit of a rush and have to admit this is not a very good example of Typescript - the vars seem happy though... ;)

 ![](https://i.imgflip.com/792lnu.jpg align="center")

-Anyhoo - the main point of this section is not to show you how to code a front end, but to show you how to interact with the smart contract, Bacalhau (with our stable diffusion ML model) and of course, NFT.Storage from it. #notOnIPFSNotYourNFT
+Anyhoo - the main point of this section is not to show you how to code a front end, but to show you how to interact with the smart contract, Bacalhau (with our stable diffusion ML model) and of course, NFT.Storage - #NotOnIPFSNotYourNFT.

-### **Contract Interactions**

-There are 3 types of interactions here

-* read-only calls to retrieve data from the chain without mutating it

-* write calls that require a wallet to sign and pay gas ie. functions that change the state of the chain, like minting the NFT!

-* event listeners - that listen for events emitted from the contract

-For all of these functions, we'll use the [ethers.js library](https://docs.ethers.org/v5/) - a lightweight wrapper for the Ethereum API, to connect to our contract and perform calls to it.

 ### **Bacalhau Interactions**